-Top 5 Incarnations of Link from The Legend of Zelda
+Top 5 Incarnations of Link From "The Legend of Zelda"

-For over twenty-five years gamers have "linked" through a young hero aptly named Link in the Nintendo franchise "The Legend of Zelda".
-So named (although did you know he was almost named "Chris?") with the idea that the player was supposed to project themselves as the character, Link has come far from being just an 8-bit boy mindlessly blasting away monsters for the Greater Good.
-Now he is famous for his silent demeanor, his heroic courage, and his ability to pick up a sword and become a master in two seconds (or however long it gets you to work that dang Wiimote).
-Over time it became clear that the various Zelda games dealt with various incarnations of Link—some direct descendents of previous Links, and others mere spiritual incarnations.
-Even after the release of "Hyrule Historia" which laid down once and for all which Link was which, there is still debate as to whether or not these Links are true reincarnations (and thus just one heroic spirit).
+For over twenty-five years, gamers have been "linked" to a young hero, aptly named "Link" in the Nintendo franchise, The Legend of Zelda.
+Named with the idea that the player was supposed to project themselves as the character (although, did you know he was almost named "Chris"?), Link has come far from being just an 8-bit boy, mindlessly blasting away monsters for the Greater Good.
+Now, he is famous for his silent demeanor, his heroic courage, and his ability to pick up a sword and become a master in two seconds (or however long it gets you to work that dang Wiimote).
+Over time, it became clear that the various Zelda games dealt with various incarnations of Link—some direct descendants, and others mere spiritual incarnations.
+Even after the release of Hyrule Historia, which laid down, once and for all, which Link was which, there is still debate as to whether or not these Links are true reincarnations (and thus just one heroic spirit).

-#1 - Link from Ocarina of Time, Majora's Mask, and Twilight Princess (as Hero's Shade)
+1. Link from Ocarina of Time, Majora's Mask, and Twilight Princess (as Hero's Shade)

-Well, yes and no. This Link also wins on his own merits alone, mostly related to his completely tragic and dark life.
-He was raised as a "Kokiri" after his mother died trying to protect him in the Lost Woods; he lost his entire identity when told he had to leave his forest and defend Hyrule; he lost seven years of his life (let alone his childhood) in the midst of his adventures; he lost his friends even after becoming the Hero of Time; his search for one of these friends lead him to Termina where he encountered a world on the brink of desolation and the failings of the human heart; and he grew old without fulfilling his dream to pass on his knowledge and skills as the Hero of Time.
-Thus we are given the (confirmed by Nintendo) cameo of "Adult Link" in "Twilight Princess" as the Hero's Shade, who teaches this descendent the ways of the Master Sword and the code of the truly courageous.
+Well, yes and no. This Link also wins due his own merits alone, mostly related to his completely tragic and dark life.
+He was raised as a "Kokiri" after his mother died trying to protect him in the Lost Woods; he lost his entire identity when told he had to leave his forest and defend Hyrule; he lost seven years of his life (let alone his childhood) in the midst of his adventures; he lost his friends even after becoming the Hero of Time; his search for one of these friends lead him to Termina where he encountered a world on the brink of desolation and the failings of the human heart; he grew old without fulfilling his dream to pass on his knowledge and skills as the Hero of Time.
+Thus, we are given the (confirmed by Nintendo) cameo of "Adult Link" in Twilight Princess as the Hero's Shade, who teaches this descendent the ways of the Master Sword and the code of the truly courageous.

-#2 - Link from A Link to the Past, Link's Awakening, and Oracle of Seasons/Ages
+2. Link From A Link to the Past, Link's Awakening, and Oracle of Seasons/Ages

-As the other nostalgic Link of the '90s, this Link has a total of four (known) adventures under his belt and is the first known Link of the "Decline" Timeline.
-Suffice to say, he's one of the most prolific Links in terms of adventures, and is the star of the two classic games ("A Link to the Past" and "Link's Awakening") that established Zelda as a story-centered franchise.
-For those playing since before "Ocarina of Time", this Link is probably the Link of childhoods and summer afternoons sitting around the SNES.
+Similar to other nostalgic Link of the '90s, this Link has a total of four (known) adventures under his belt and is the first known Link of the "Decline" Timeline.
+Suffice to say, he's one of the most prolific Links in terms of adventures and is the star of the two classic games (A Link to the Past and Link's Awakening) that established Zelda as a story-centered franchise.
+For those playing since before Ocarina of Time, this Link is probably the Link that represents childhood and summer afternoons sitting around the SNES.

-#3 - Link from The Wind Waker and Phantom Hourglass
+3. Link From The Wind Waker and Phantom Hourglass

-Now here is the Link that is perhaps the . . . most recognizable?
+Now here is the Link that is perhaps the . . . most infamous?
 When this one made his gallant debut a little over ten years ago, people blinked their eyes and wondered if it was a joke.
 No joke, just super cell-shaded little man Link!
-A spritey nine-years-old (the same age as Child Link from "Ocarina of Time"), this Link wins as the cutest and one of the silliest around.
-It's near impossible to play "The Wind Waker" or "Phantom Hourglass" without "awww"ing over his facial expressions, "hiyahs!", and general mannerisms.
-Child Link was still pretty serious in his save-the-world work, fitting a boy who had to grow up and take care of himself from an early age . . ...this one, not so much.
-But that doesn't mean this Link isn't just as heroic and courageous as his predecessors either.
-In fact, he's regarded in the series as a "new Link" who has to prove himself time and again to the Goddesses, like the worst job interview ever.
+A spritely nine-years-old (the same age as Child Link from Ocarina of Time), this Link wins the cutest and one of the silliest Links around.
+It's near impossible to play The Wind Waker or Phantom Hourglass without "awww"-ing over his facial expressions, "hiyahs," and general mannerisms.
+Child Link was still pretty serious when it came to his save-the-world work—fitting for a boy who had to grow up and take care of himself from an early age . . . this one, not so much.
+But that doesn't mean this Link isn't just as heroic and courageous as his predecessors, either.
+In fact, he's regarded in the series as a "new" Link, who has to prove himself time and again to the Goddesses, like the worst job interview ever.

 Imagine you're a twelve-year-old (yup, ask Iwata) boy who, for some reason, is out on his own gallivanting around the world without a single piece of weaponry.
-Now imagine that you, as this boy, stumble upon an old woman asking you to save this entire desolate kingdom that has a bunch of shady moblins and creepy dungeons.
+Now imagine that you, as this boy, stumble upon an old woman asking you to save an entire desolate kingdom that has a bunch of shady Moblins and creepy dungeons.
 You decide to just "go with it" and proceed to save the entire desolate kingdom.
 Then you run off and wake up a sleeping princess just because you can, but only after first beating the most infuriating Zelda game ever.

-Hi, you're Link from the original "Legend of Zelda".
-And not only are you a twelve-year-old just running around desolate kingdoms doing stuff, but you're also the the guy who launched an entire classic franchise.
+As the Link from the original Legend of Zelda, not only are you a twelve-year-old just running around desolate kingdoms doing stuff, but you're also the guy who launched an entire classic franchise.
 Congrats!
 Let's go to Disneyland!
 (You're twelve, you pretend you're not excited, but you really are.)

-"Skyward Sword" Link is the only one, you may have noticed, with only one game thus far to make it on here.
+Skyward Sword Link is the only one on this list, you may have noticed, with only one game.
 How he beat out all the others not on this list is a mix of simply being the "first" Link and well, being badass at it.

 As the first chronological Link in the series, this Link gets merit simply for going out and doing what no predecessor was around to achieve.
 This Link had no legend of a "fable hero garbed in green" to go by, no idea what to do other than what a talking sword told him, and basically set the stage for every Link who followed.
 He created the mold and made the rules.
-While we never find out much about him aside from being a knight in training, "Skyward Sword" Link doesn't need much background for us to admire him—because he's got all the future incarnations to come.
+While we never find out much about him aside from being a knight in training, Skyward Sword Link doesn't need much background for us to admire him—because he's got all the future incarnations to come.
 Seriously!
 Everybody above him is essentially him retooled!

 Also, pants.
 Those pants.